nasa-gibs/worldview/config/default/common/config/metadata/layers/modis/terra/MODIS_Terra_CorrectedReflectance_Bands721.md

-**4 May 2021 Notice**: The MODIS instrument aboard the Terra satellite experienced a Printed Wire Assembly (PWA) failure on 5 October 2020.
-This has resulted in a reduction in the overall Terra daytime coverage and many of the MODIS/Terra imagery layers have a slightly jagged appearance at the poles.
-This issue will affect land daytime MODIS/Terra products that primarily rely on the Reflective Solar Bands (RSB) (i.e. visible bands) indefinitely.
-[Learn more about the issue](https://landweb.modaps.eosdis.nasa.gov/cgi-bin/QA_WWW/displayCase.cgi?esdt=MOD&caseNum=PM_MOD_20280&caseLocation=cases_data&type=C6).

----

 False Color: Red = Band 7, Green = Band 2, Blue = Band 1

 This combination is most useful for distinguishing burn scars from naturally low vegetation or bare soil and enhancing floods.
 This combination can also be used to distinguish snow and ice from clouds.
 Snow and ice are very reflective in the visible part of the spectrum (Band 1), and absorbent in Bands 2 (near infrared) and 7 (short-wave infrared, or SWIR).
 Thick ice and snow appear vivid sky blue, while small ice crystals in high-level clouds will also appear blueish, and water clouds will appear white.